planet-nine-app/planet-nine/README.md

 ## Which brings me back to The Outer Space Treaty

 In 2014, Estonia instituted a program called e-citizenship.
-For $100, and a trip to the local embassy, anyone in the world (of course finding $100 the local embassy is a lot harder in certain places than in others) can gain access to pretty much all of the financial services of Estonia--banking, incorporation, etc.
+For $100, and a trip to the local Estonian embassy, anyone in the world (of course finding $100 and the local embassy is a lot harder in certain places than in others) can gain access to pretty much all of the financial services of Estonia--banking, incorporation, etc.
-Estonia, as part of the EU, thus provides a good entry point for foreign entities to join that market, and Estonia gets to rake in some taxes from around the world.
+Estonia, as part of the EU, provides a good entry point for foreign entities to join that market, and Estonia gets to rake in some taxes from around the world for its troubles.

 One of the big barriers to taking on advertising is that money doesn't move freely around the world.
 That was one of the big selling points about crypto, but that hasn't quite panned out to fix this.